wiseyestudio00/null-dev-blog/_posts/2025-01-18-Health-Bar-Improvement-pt1.md

 I choose to initialize the health bar explicitly.
 I choose to be here.
 I won’t let Unity be in control of me.
 I don’t trust it.
 It will betray me.
 I reject its evil whispering.
 The temptation is strong, but I must be stronger.
 I will be in control of my own fate.

-# Okay enough yapping can we start improving now?
+# Okay enough talking can we start improving now?

-Alright, enough yapping.
-In the next blog, we will finally improve the new health bar by implementing some common health bar features!
+Alright, in the next blog, we will finally improve the new health bar by implementing some common health bar features!